fsprojects/FSharpLint/docs-gen/markdown/SourceLength.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
-(Default true) `Lines` - Maximum number of lines in a record.
+`enabled` - A boolean property that can enable and disable this rule.
+(Default true) `maxLines` - Maximum number of lines in a record.
 (Default 500)

 #### MaxLinesInModule